anastasiaclark/irs_nyc_migration/questions.md

   maps that could be looked at.
 * Some counties changed fips codes during this 4-year period, if we want to track change in migration over time, we need to deal with this somehow.
+* Is there dictionary for Census pop estimates.
+Most of the fields are self explanatory, but not all.
+Don't want to      misinterpret them